THE PEARL OF AFRICA

 2. The Gorillas and Chimpanzees

-Gorilla and chimpanzee tracking has to be one of the most special things Africa has to offer.
+Gorilla and chimpanzee tracking has to be one of the most special things Africa has to offer and one of our top reasons to visit Uganda.
 Those who are lucky enough to have seen these wonderful creatures in the wild can easily understand why Diane Fossey and Jane Goodall became so enamoured.
 These are two of Uganda’s quintessential attractions.
 Mgahinga Gorilla National Park is the country’s smallest park but it is home to the Silverback Gorilla.
 A guided walk through the lush vegetation offers the opportunity to observe these gentle creatures in their natural habitat.
 Several of the national parks offer chimpanzee tracking.
 This is also a fascinating and once-in-a-lifetime experience.